farmeroy/time-bandit/README.md

 This is a command line time management app that allows you to create `tasks` and work on task `events`.

+This can be installed from crates.io `cargo install time_bandit`

 You can then view how much time you've spent total on each task, as well as view all of the events associated with each task,